Skip to content

 That's not a situation where spiritual counsel helps.
 It's a situation where money helps.

-The organization also runs an Adult Dental Program (triage at the agency on Wednesday mornings, appointments to local dental providers as needed — no fixed clinic location listed, call the office), Meals on Wheels across Anniston, Oxford, and Weaver, The Open Door for homeless individuals needing showers and supplies, SenioRx for prescription assistance, the Christmas Clearing House for children in low-income families, a Durable Medical Equipment and Recycling program, and Integrative Health Coaching.
+The organization also runs an Adult Dental Program (triage at the agency on Wednesday mornings, appointments to local dental providers as needed — call the office for current clinic location), Meals on Wheels across Anniston, Oxford, and Weaver, The Open Door for homeless individuals needing showers and supplies, SenioRx for prescription assistance, the Christmas Clearing House for children in low-income families, a Durable Medical Equipment and Recycling program, and Integrative Health Coaching.

 Another man who went by the name Taz.
 I remember meeting him on Quintard Avenue outside of Matas Pizza while I was still a pastor at Weaver.
 He was drunk every time I saw him.
 I had several conversations with him while working at the church.
 He'd often be sitting on the park bench in the courtyard garden area right outside our office entry.
 Taz disappeared one day and I've not seen him in years.
 I wrote this piece assuming he'd died.
 Then I sat across from April at a coffee shop and she told me he's living with a family member now.
 No longer homeless.
 No longer coming through their doors.
 That's the kind of news you don't expect.